Generic Name: penciclovir (pen-SYE-kloe-vir)

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Penciclovir may be harmful if swallowed.Proper storage of penciclovir:

 Store penciclovir at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Do not store in the bathroom.
 Store away from heat, light, and moisture.
 Keep penciclovir out of the reach of children and away from pets.